QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Ustonia/Ustonia.md

 ## Demographics

-The official stance the Ustonian government holds on [[Spirits|spirits]] is one of welcoming and acceptance, but in practice things don't quite match up.
+The official stance the Ustonian government holds on [spirits](../../Inhabitants/Spirits) is one of welcoming and acceptance, but in practice things don't quite match up.
 While spirits aren't legally oppressed in Ustonia, they still face serious systemic and societal discrimination in day to day life, and often have to work several times as hard as most humans to maintain a positive reputation, good grades, career standing, and so on.

 Spirit population as of the 2030 census: 8,574,200
 - Cat: 4,734,192